 ROSEN, A TOP RANKED LAW FIRM, Encourages International Game Technology PLC Investors to Secure Counsel Before Important Deadline in Securities Class Action – IGT

-/EIN News/ -- NEW YORK, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of International Game Technology PLC (NYSE: IGT) between March 16, 2018 and August 29, 2022, both dates inclusive (the “Class Period”), of the important December 13, 2022 lead plaintiff deadline.
+NEW YORK, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of International Game Technology PLC IGT between March 16, 2018 and August 29, 2022, both dates inclusive (the "Class Period"), of the important December 13, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased IGT securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.